bernardphh/500px-APIless/README.md

 If not, make sure the location of python executable and the ChromeDriver.exe are in the PATH environment, open the Windows Terminal (cmd.exe), navigate to the location of the python script and type: python.exe 500px-APIless.py

+Also make sure the folder Output is extracted to the same location where the py script is.
+We need the css and javascript files from this folder for viewing the result html files.

 <br/>